nedbat/coveragepy/doc/index.rst

     .. ifconfig:: not prerelease

-        Then visit htmlcov/index.html in your browser, to see a `report like this`_.
+        Then open htmlcov/index.html in your browser, to see a `report like this`_.

     .. ifconfig:: prerelease

-        Then visit htmlcov/index.html in your browser, to see a `report like this one`_.
+        Then open htmlcov/index.html in your browser, to see a `report like this one`_.

 .. _coverage.py page on the Python Package Index: https://pypi.org/project/coverage/